NeurosynLabs/Neurosyn-Soul/README.md

 Totally erase or leave at least 50% remaining of GPT’s memory (called persistent memory).
 I recommend a full memory wipe.

 ### 4️⃣ Install Neurosyn Soul OS files
 In the reciprocity you will notice different markdown (`.md`) files.
 The entire file of these are the installation files for the OS.
+You are free to look at the Documentation files if you wish.

 👉 Feed all of the text of these one by one into ChatGPT in one chat session until completed.
 Once you initiate a new chat session, **Neurosyn Soul will be activated**.